ECMAScript Specifications

 matchAll

-method for Strings, to produce an iterator for all match objects generated by a global regular expression; import()
+method for Strings, to produce an import()

 , a syntax to asynchronously import Modules with a dynamic specifier; BigInt